jomonylw/jomonylw.github.io/content/posts/1728295490690-book-list/index.en.md

 Korean entrepreneur Kim Seung-ho shares his personal journey from poverty to wealth, providing practical guidance on wealth accumulation, management, and the pursuit of financial freedom.
 {{< article link="/en/posts/1728564107112/" >}}

+## Just Keep Buying

+This book answers the most common questions in the field of personal finance and investing.
+From saving to investing, it provides practical tips to teach you how to increase your income, invest in income-producing assets, manage your finances more wisely, and live a richer life.
+{{< article link="/en/posts/1728914740948/" >}}